BHFDSC/CCU004_03/README.md

-# Investigating the performance of the SCORE2 family-of-models during different phases of the COVID-19 pandemic
+# Using population-wide electronic health records for timely contemporary assessment of cardiovascular disease risk prediction model performance: COVID-19 impact on the SCORE2 models

 ## Project description